scriptclump/open_source_question_answers/wordpress.md

 	Own data- no unwanted advert on your website Flexibility and Easy publishing option

-=> Why does WordPress use MySQL?
+**Why does WordPress use MySQL?**

 Following are the reasons to use MySQL with WordPress:
 	Open source
 	Extremely fast
 	Widely available database server